Hudson-Odoi reveals he has recovered from his coronavirus symptoms as he confirms week-long self-isolation | Goal.com

 Chelsea winger Callum Hudson-Odoi has revealed that he has entered into a week-long self-isolation period after recovering from symptoms of coronavirus.

-The 19-year-old sent a message to supporters via social media confirming the news, after being officially diagnosed with COVID-19 on Thursday.
+The 19-year-old sent a message to supporters via social media offering an update on his health, after being officially diagnosed with COVID-19 on Thursday .

 "Hi guys, as you may be aware I had the virus for the last couple of days, which I've recovered from," Hudson-Odoi began.